KalvinChua/Jotex-BC-eInvoice/MyInvois_LHDN_Proposal_Complete.md

 - Perform database maintenance and cleanup
 - Review monitoring and alerting configurations

-### Development

-CLIENT may engage VENDOR for additional development and enhancements using available support man-days.

-Development services include:

-- Business Central extension enhancements
-- Azure Functions modifications
-- API integration updates
-- UI/UX improvements
-- Reporting enhancements
-- Performance optimizations

-VENDOR will submit scope of work with required man-days to CLIENT for approval before proceeding with any development work.

 ### Annual Support & Maintenance Service – Level Agreement (SLA)

 The Severity Level for each escalated incident is defined based on the following support level agreement: